Ready for the future, ready for anything

 Frequently asked questions

-If you're returning to Solent University to study, you can find answers to our frequently asked questions below:
+If you will be studying Solent University from September 2020, you can find answers to our frequently asked questions below:

 Here you'll find information and guidance on working arrangements, health and wellbeing and more in our frequently asked questions below: